wp-plugins/ibeducator/readme.txt

 5. **Pages** - Assign the pages that will be used by the plugin.

 == Changelog ==

+= 1.1.0 =
+* Added email notifications feature.
+Student receives email notification when:
+  - he/she can start studying the course (PayPal sends payment confirmation or admin changes the student's payment status to "Complete" and checks "Create an entry for this student" on the "Edit Payment" screen).
+  - lecturer adds grade to his/her quiz.
+* Edit email notifications in Educator &raquo; Settings &raquo; Emails
+* Administrator can add payments and entries manually.
+* Autocomplete for the 'Course' and 'Student' fields in "Edit Payment" and "Edit Entry" forms.
+* Namespaced settings_errors() on settings pages to prevent non-relevant errors from showing up.
+* Added capabilities of authors to lecturers (edit_posts, delete_posts) so they can create posts, but not publish them.
+They will be able to edit their own posts only.
+* Fixed bug when Educator WP created many entries for one payments due to multiple IPN responses from PayPal with status "Complete".
+* Added date column to the Entries page.
+* Bug fixes and improvements.

 = 1.0.0 =
 * Did more code refactoring and fixed a couple of bugs.